 - “Today, I’d like to talk about …”

 The speaker I mention above opens presentations in a way that works for him.
 But I would love to hear him deliver a presentation where he skips the soft opening and gets right to engaging the audience.
-Although it’s a small change, I believe it would transport him from being lumped in with a bunch of very good speakers to the relatively few who are regarded as being incredible, truly captivating his audiences.
+Although it’s a small change, I believe it would transport him from being lumped in with a bunch of very good speakers to the relatively few who genuinely captivate their audiences.

 My advice to you is to determine what kind of opening works best for you.
-No matter what it is, you are going to be better served — and more important your listeners are going to better served — when you immediately grab their attention.
+No matter what it is, you are going to be better served — and more importantly, your listeners are going to be better served — when you immediately grab their attention.